Vitamin C Top 10 Benefits: A Comprehensive Breakdown

 10. Healthy Hair

 Vitamin C deficiency may result in a bunch of hair issues, including split ends and generally dry hair.
 With these problems, it’s hard for our hair to grow as much as we want it to.
 The free radicals in our body are what make our hair weak, and since vitamin C can hinder the production of free radicals it indirectly helps our hair.
-The people with long, thick, strong hair probably take huge amounts of vitamin C. The vitamin can also help prevent dandruff by fighting the bacteria on our scalps, and the premature graying of hair by helping our hair retain its natural color.
+The people with long, thick, strong hair probably take huge amounts of vitamin C. The easiest way to incorporate this into your haircare routine is by adding a couple drops of orange essential oil into your shampoo or conditioner.
+It can also help prevent dandruff by fighting the bacteria on our scalps, and the premature graying of hair by helping our hair retain its natural color.

 Best Sources Of Vitamin C Breakdown